fishspeech/fishspeech.github.io/index.md

 ## Curation

+Through 2020 and 2021, I interned at the Smart Museum of Art and worked on a variety of projects.

+I wrote and recorded [a virtual tour](https://theallureofmatter.org/object-chat-should-we-construct-another-cathedral/) of Huang Yong Ping's artwork, _Devons-nous encore construire une grande cathédrale?_ (_Should We Construct Another Cathedral?_), as part of the museum's virtual programming series, _Allure from Home_.

+I curated a thematic grouping

 In 2016, I founded and curated XXhibition, a feminist multi-media art exhibition, in Hanoi.
-All the artworks shown in this exhibition were created by emergent female artists, and they were centered on the marginalization and violence that Vietnamese women often had to face.
-I liaised with the local branch of the Ministry of Culture, Sports and Tourism and successfully obtained an approval license for the exhibition.
-I also assisted artists in setting up the exhibition and installing their works in the space.
-The exhibition was featured on a daily TV bulletin from Hanoi's official radio and television network, [Hanoi Radio Television's "Hanoi 18:00"](https://www.youtube.com/watch?v=E2MIRqB4Sko).
+The exhibition was featured on a daily TV bulletin from Hanoi's official radio and television network, [Hanoi Radio Television's "Hanoi 18:00."](https://www.youtube.com/watch?v=E2MIRqB4Sko)

 ## Writing

 I write poems.
-Occasionally, I let them out in the world.
+Occasionally, I let them out from my computer.
 In 2017, my poem "Foreshadowing" was chosen for publication in the Austin International Poetry Festival's annual anthology, di-vêrsé-city.

 In my free time, I contribute to the Arts section of the Chicago Maroon by writing about the music I like.
 I reviewed [100 gecs' concert in Chicago](https://www.chicagomaroon.com/article/2021/11/9/gecs-gecs-gecs/) during their 10000 gecs tour, and I wrote [a tribute to SOPHIE](https://www.chicagomaroon.com/article/2021/2/23/sophie-tribute-tomorrow/) in memoriam of her passing in 2021.